KevinJump/uSync-Legacy/docs/contentedition.md

 of the content stored inside Umbraco.

 # Media
-By default uSync stores the media settings, in the ```uSync/data/media``` as of later versions (3.2+) it does not also store a copy of the media items.
-Since Umbraco 7.4 it has become much easier to just copy your media folder between installations, and let uSync just deal with the media config.
+By default, uSync stores the media settings, in the ```uSync/data/media```.
+As of later versions (3.2+) it does not store a copy of the media items anymore.
+Since Umbraco 7.4 it has become much easier to just copy your media folder between installations, and let uSync only deal with the media config.

 ## Mappers
-The biggest trick to moving media and content between umbraco installations is mapping the internal ids between installations.
-By default Umbraco uses Interger based Ids when linking items.
-The value of these ids can change between umbraco instances - so when content is moved they need to be mapped.
+The biggest trick to moving media and content between Umbraco installations is mapping the internal IDs between installations.
+By default, Umbraco uses integer based IDs when linking items.
+The value of these IDs can change between Umbraco instances - so when content is moved they need to be re-mapped.

-For the most part we can now do this by converting them to the umbraco Key (GUID) values, and making sure we set thesse keys the same on all instances - the inclusion of these Key values in Umbraco (Increasingly since v7.3) has made that element of mapping much more successfull.
+For the most part we can now do this by converting them to the Umbraco Key (GUID) values, and making sure, we set these keys the same on all instances - the inclusion of these Key values in Umbraco (Increasingly since v7.3) has made that element of mapping much more successful.

 the second part of mapping is finding the Ids to map.
-Content is often made up of many diffrent properties all with their own special data types that store the content in their own special way.
+Content is often made up of many different properties all with their own special data types that store the content in their own special way.
 For each of these types uSync needs to know 1) that they store IDs and 2) the format they do it in.